arnavc1712/transformer-proj/README.md

 # GPT-2 Pretraining Project

-This project implements a GPT-2 pretraining pipeline based on Andrej Karpathy's educational videos.
+This project implements a GPT-2 pretraining pipeline based on Andrej Karpathy's educational videos and his nanoGPT repository.
 It incorporates various advanced techniques to optimize training efficiency and performance.

 ## Features